1and1/spritepacker-maven-plugin/README.md

     // standard non-hovered icon
     a.button .icon-help {
-        #icon > .create(icon-help1);  // inserts background-position, width and height
+        #icon > .create(icon-help1);  // define background-position, width and height
     }

     // if only the sprite position changes on hover a.button:hover .icon-help {
-        #icon > .pos(icon-help2);  // inserts only background-position
+        #icon > .pos(icon-help2);  // define only background-position
     }

 ### JSON

-The JSON is formatted as in the example below.
-At the top level are keys which are derived from the file name of the image, with the extension stripped.
+If a JSON output file is specified it is formatted as in the example below.
+At the top level are keys which are derived from the file names of the images, with the extension stripped.
 For that reason, if you wish to use this data you must ensure these filenames are unique throughout the entire list of images.

 At the next level are the width (*w*), height (*h*), negative x location (*x*), negative y location (*y*), and both x and y in one for convenience (*xy*) as strings with "px" appended for use in a stylesheet.